ollls/zio-tls-http/README.md

 # Update history.

+* DEV branch: Example is done as a separate module, use "sbt example/run"

 * DEV branch: mem cache Zlayer - semaphore based sync, a lot of hard work and testing to avoid _any_ random racing and inconsitencies.

 * DEV branch: in the pre-release state, please use it.
 If any issues there, it will be posted immedaitely.